sdeerman1/cs453-project-template/apps/api/README.md

 500: database connection failed

 **4. What happens when a client requests a task ID that does not exist?**
 The client will send a fetch GET/http://localhost:3000/api/tasks/id.
 This tells the server to run the get() function.
-Usint id = what the user input, the server runs an SQL query "SELECT * FROM tasks WHERE id = $1", [requestedID] which means we will select all columns from the tasks table where the ID matches the one the user entered.
+Using id = what the user input, the server runs an SQL query "SELECT * FROM tasks WHERE id = $1", [requestedID] which means we will select all columns from the tasks table where the ID matches the one the user entered.
 We then return the row[s] that correspond with the requested ID.
 If the ID does not exist, the function will return 0 rows.
 The client will try to display the rows, but there will be nothing to display.
 The client then, correctly, displays nothing for a task ID that does not exist.
 CHECK AND SEE WHAT HAPPENS, WHAT CODE IS RETURNED, ETC.